Sweden Southern Sweden

 Victoria at the library

-Today it’s a part of Malmö Museer (Malmö Museums) which also includes Malmöhus Castle and the cute little Ebba’s House among other buildings.
+Today, Slottsmöllan forms part of Malmö Museer (Malmö Museums), which also includes Malmöhus Castle and the charming little Ebba’s House.

 The charming old mill, Slottsmöllan.